iExecBlockchainComputing/iexec-result-proxy/README.md

 The iExec Result Proxy is available as an OCI image on [dockerhub](https://hub.docker.com/r/iexechub/iexec-result-proxy/tags).

 To run properly, the iExec Result Proxy requires:
-* A reachable blockchain node URL hosting iExec smart contracts
+* A reachable blockchain node URL hosting iExec smart contracts.
-* A reachable MongoDB instance to persist its data
+* A reachable MongoDB instance to persist its data.
-* A reachable IPFS node where iExec tasks results will be pushed and retrieved
+* A reachable IPFS node where iExec tasks results will be pushed and retrieved.

 ## Configuration